-Is the Property Information Form a resurrected Home Information Pack?
+Is a Property Information Form a resurrected Home Information Pack?

 For those who have been selling and letting residential properties over the past couple of decades, they will remember the Home Information Packs (HIPs), sometimes called a sellers pack.
 These were created during the coalition government and were formally repealed by the Localism Act 2011 on the 15th January 2012.
 One element of the HIP has continued on to current day though, as the Minimum Energy Efficiency Standards which continue to be developed within the now required Energy Performance Certificates (EPC’s).